dqunbp/homework-1/README.md

 Our application state can be conditionally divided into `global state` and `local state`

 - `Global state`, which will be implemented in `XState`, describes the state of all form fields, it will be available for any application component
-- `Local state` state outside from XState, will be contain in the `DomainForm` component, it will be information about the status of the API request for domain availability and a list of available domains
+- `Local state` contains an intermediate state of the interface, for example, such a state can be in the ]]`DomainForm` component that displays information about the status of the API request for domain availability and a list of available domains
+  - Let's dive deeper into this question, the `DomainForm` component can have the following states:
+    - Empty state - when you first open the application, this component is empty
+    - Name availability check - when the user enters the company name, the component sends a request to check the name availability, at this moment the spinner is displayed
+    - Displaying a list of available names - after receiving a response from the server, the component displays a list of available options
+    - Manual name entry - if the user did not find a suitable name among the proposed ones, he can try to enter the desired name manually
+    - Selected domain name - when the user clicks on one of the suggested domain names or enters it manually, it is saved to the global state and displayed as selected

 ## Usage